mkaur03/basic-fusion/README.md

 This is a basic Python program simulating fusion by checking the total energy of two particles.
 Fusion is much more complex in reality, so this is just a simple simulation.

-To run the program enter:
+To run the program enter the following in the terminal:

 ```bash
 python3 main.py